almoraru/sea_printf/README.md

 ---

-*"In code we trust, in pirates we sail!"* ⚓
+*"In code we trust, in pirates we sail, and in stack buffers we prevail!"* ⚓

+> **Pro tip**: No mallocs were harmed in the making of this library! 🏴‍☠️